burkey.co est. a long time ago

 ll_init

-void ll_init(List *list, void (*destroy)(void *data));
+void ll_init(List *list, void (*destroy)(void *data),

 /* Usage */

-// Pass NULL for stack-allocated memory
+// Pass NULL for stack-allocated memory, no match function

-ll_init(list, NULL);
+ll_init(list, NULL, NULL);

 ll_destroy